Agustín Stahl: Later years

-The custom of adorning Christmas trees in Puerto Rico began in the city of Bayamón in 1866 when Stahl adorned a tree in his back yard.
-The people of Bayamón baptized his tree "El árbol de Navidad del Doctor Stahl" (Dr. Stahl's Christmas tree).
+The custom of decorating Christmas trees in Puerto Rico began in the city of Bayamón in 1866, when Stahl adorned a tree in his backyard.
+The people of Bayamón baptized his tree "El árbol de Navidad del Doctor Stahl" ("Dr. Stahl's Christmas tree").

-Stahl was a firm believer that Puerto Rico should obtain independence from Spain, and was a member of the "Partido Autonomista Puertorriqueño", or Puerto Rican Autonomist Party.
+Stahl was a firm believer that Puerto Rico should obtain independence from Spain, and was a member of the Puerto Rican Autonomist Party.
 This group sought to create a separate political and legal identity for Puerto Rico while emulating Spain in all political matters.
-However, due to Stahl's political views, he was expelled from his position in the Civil Institute of Natural Sciences in Spain and was deported from Spain in 1898.
+However, due to Stahl's political views, he was expelled from his position in the Civil Institute of Natural Sciences in Spain and was deported in 1898.

-Stahl died in the city of Bayamón and his remains are buried in Bayamón's Municipal Cemetery.
+Stahl died in the city of Bayamón, and his remains are buried in the city's Braulio Dueño Colón Municipal Cemetery.
 The city of Bayamón turned his former house into a museum to be enjoyed by all those who wish to learn more about him and his work.
-The Puerto Rican sculptor Tomás Batista created a bust to honor Stahl which can be found at the University of Cayey.
+Puerto Rican sculptor Tomás Batista created a bust to honor Stahl, which can be found at the University of Puerto Rico, Cayey.